an intimate look at modern-day new york from ari marcopoulos

 There is an emotive and intimate connection in each of his photographs, a deft rawness that is never exploitative or voyeuristic, and always pulls into your mind the process behind the setting and his approach to each of his subjects.
 For this issue of i-D, he has pulled together a portfolio of recent portraits with the magazine in mind.
 "At first I had this idea, i-D magazine, fashion magazine, casting, you've got to find the right groovy person, but then I thought I've just got to let it come to me and be more spontaneous about who and what I photograph."

-This autumn, publishers Rizzoli will release a new survey of his work, entitled Not Yet ("And I named it that to cause confusion.
+This fall, publisher Rizzoli will release a new survey of his work, entitled Not Yet ("And I named it that to cause confusion.
 'Is that book out yet?'
 'Not Yet.'")
-Which collects images curated by ten different people, including family, friends, artists and critics.
-Amongst the curators are his sons Cairo and Ethan, both of whom have been ongoing features in Ari's work.
-From their birth, to their grazed knees, to covered in calamine lotion with chicken pox, to skateboarding, to the young men aged 24 and 20 that they are now.
+Which collects images curated by ten different people, including family, friends, artists, and critics.
+Amongst the curators are his sons Cairo and Ethan, both of whom have been ongoing features in Ari's work — from their birth, to their grazed knees, to covered in calamine lotion with chicken pox, to skateboarding, to the young men aged 24 and 20 that they are now.
 When asked whether they chose the pictures of themselves, Ari replies, "My eldest son chose some pictures of his brother, and some pictures from a cross country trip we did together.
 My other son, he didn't really pick any pictures of people; it was mainly moody landscapes."
-Their presence in his photography feels so personal and biographical and most closely felt in his seminal work Even the President of the United States Sometimes Has Got to Stand Naked; you almost feel as you know the pair, and he adds, "Now they're 24 and 20, there's less of that, but they appreciate all of those pictures.
+Their presence in his photography feels so personal and biographical and most closely felt in his seminal work Even the President of the United States Sometimes Has Got to Stand Naked; you almost feel as you know the pair.
+"Now they're 24 and 20, there's less of that, but they appreciate all of those pictures.
 At the time I think it was a little hard on them, but now I think they like them a lot more.
 It was never meant to be that biographical, they're more about archetypes or things that happen in your life."

-Gucci's Alessandro Michele commissioned Ari in to shoot his autumn/winter 16 lookbook; a rare journey into the luxe world of high fashion, Marcopoulos brought a gentle dose of his reality to Michele's sublime runway fantasies.
-Recently released as a book with IDEA, Epiphany brings together looser outtakes from the shoot, and he explains the project quite straightforwardly; "Yeah it was easy.
+Gucci's Alessandro Michele commissioned Ari in to shoot his fall/winter 16 lookbook, a rare journey into the luxe world of high fashion.
+Marcopoulos brought a gentle dose of his reality to Michele's sublime runway fantasies.
+Recently released as a book with IDEA, Epiphany brings together looser outtakes from the shoot, and he explains the project quite straightforwardly: "Yeah it was easy.
 They just wanted me to take pictures of some models in their clothes, and I went about it like I go about taking my pictures."

 While much of Ari's work has centered around the vitality, energy, exuberance and vulnerability of youth, Ari becomes animated when he discusses a concert he recently saw which paired the 86-year-old free jazz pianist Cecil Taylor with Japanese contemporary dancer Min Tanaka.
 Enamored with the interplay and communication between their music and their movement, Ari delightedly explains, "we just knew we witnessed something important.
 I took a snapshot of Cecil leaving.
 If it comes out maybe I should put that in the article, and not just have young folks."
 Which, while Cecil Taylor may be 86, is a reminder that youthfulness is not dictated by age, but by a state of mind.
 Ari's art is simply capturing that timeless attitude in everything he sees.